Anatta336/vue-quote-builder/Progress.md

 How best to distribute the work/logic for handling this cart/quote system.
 Feels like I'm doing too much on the QuoteController.

 When taking input for creating a "product in quote" it'll receive an ID for each.
 Should FormRequest-type validation handle checking that those IDs exist on the relevant tables?
 It'll get checked by the database-level foreign key enforcement.
 But would be nice to have a more human-friendly check first.
 Remember (and note in comment) that some other user could be logged in that deleted a product/quote in the time between a dropdown being populated and the dropdown being used.

+I define some relationships in ProductInQuote, am I doing that in some way the wrong way around?
+Feels like if I defined it from the direction, I wouldn't have to specify column names for the columns.